-I love winged eyeliner, it’s one of my favourite looks but it has been around long before I have!
-The cat-eye, winged eyeliner became extremely prominent during the 1950’s and 1960’s (one of my favourite eras) with glamour icons such as Marilyn Monroe, Audrey Hepburn and Brigitte Bardot setting the trend.
+I love winged eyeliner, it’s one of my absolute favourite looks but it has been around long before I have!
+The cat-eye, winged eyeliner became extremely prominent during the 1950’s and 1960’s (the golden era) with glamour icons such as Marilyn Monroe, Audrey Hepburn and Brigitte Bardot setting the original trend.

 This is a classic look, which is not always easy to master, with a number of different techniques in circulation.
-I have received a few compliments on my winged eyeliner, which is good for someone that is close to blind without glasses!
+However, I have received a few compliments on my winged eyeliner recently, so I thought I would share my own mini-tutorial.

-So, I wanted to share my “how to” guide… and to keep it simple, you will only need two things: your eye and your preferred eyeliner.
-For the purpose of today, I used the Maybelline New York Ultra Liner (Waterproof).
-It’s not the easiest brush to work with but it creates a strong and dramatic look.
+To keep it simple, you will only need two things: your eye and your preferred eyeliner.
+For the purpose of today, I have used the Maybelline New York Ultra Liner (Waterproof), which is one of the best eyeliners on the market for creating a strong and dramatic look.

 Make a line with your brush from the outer corner of your eye, following upwards from the lower lash line.
 The line you make here will determine the size of your cat-eye ‘flick’.

 Tip: Pull your eye taut to achieve a smooth line.

 Tip: If you are unsure about committing to liquid eyeliner, then start with an eyeliner pencil and build from there.
 You can even create the outline with a pencil and fill in with a liquid!